ManaliJain06/fa18-281-us-west-1a/TeamProjectJournal.md

 ## Challenges
 1) Sharding is not properly distributed, need to pick the correct sharded key.
 2) AWS ECS keeps stopping, it turned out, the health check was not properly configured.
+3) Client deployment on Heroku was giving SSL issue on deployment which was later fixed and the application is running fine now
+4) AWS API gateway is returning every request with status of 200 Ok even if the request failed at the backend

+!!! **WOW Factor** !!!

+# Amazon EC2 Container Service
+Amazonm ECS is a container service which is used to deploy services on a group of servers forming a cluster.
+ECS deploys docker container for distributed applications.
+It also evaluates the CPU usage and memory consumptions to determine the deployment requirements of a container.

+We have deployed our 3 microservices (User, Restaurant and Menu) on ECS.
+The details of them are as below.

+# Google Kubernetes Engine (GKE)

+We have deployed out 1 microservice (Paymennt) on Google GKE

+# Azure Kubernetes Service (AKS)

+We have deployed our 1 microservices (Order) on Kubernetes on Azure